 Community coalitions continued to expand their use of websites, Facebook, Twitter and other social media to raise community awareness about tobacco use and the importance of preventing youth access to tobacco products.
-In conjunction with local police departments, some coalitions also sent congratulatory letters to vendors found to be in compliance with the state youth access statute as well as letters encouraging violators to comply with the statute.
+BHDDH sent coalitions congratulatory certificates for vendors who complied with the state youth access statute and letters encouraging violators to comply with the statue.

 As previously reported, several municipalities have received authorization from the state legislature to impose sanctions consistent with the state youth access statute.
 Fines collected remain within the municipality; and in some instances, are allocated for use by the police department and/or community coalition.
-This process continued in 2016.
+This process continued in 2019.